navneet-039/Prescripto-fullstack/README.md

 - Frontend: React.js
 - Backend: Node.js with Express
 - Database: MongoDB
-- Authentication: JWT
+- Authentication: JWT (JSON Web Tokens)
 - Deployment: Render

 ---

 ## Notes

-- Admin and Doctor dashboards are role-based under a shared route
+- Admin must approve doctors before they can receive appointments
-- Patients access a separate frontend
+- Doctors and admins use the same panel but have role-based views
-- All roles are authenticated using JWT
+- Patients use a separate frontend for booking and managing appointments